 As I write this post, I can hear the (not so quiet) pop of the nail gun installing our living area hardwood flooring.
 In preparation for this installation, along with tiling the kitchen area (we will have an open-concept first floor), we had to consolidate what we needed as a “kitchen” onto a small table in the corner, out of the way.
 Previous to this, the “kitchen” we had was on a larger table where I actually had space to mix and chop things.
 Not the case anymore.
 Only the bare necessities.
 In preparation for this bare necessities situation, I spent an afternoon making freezer meals for two that Graham and I could just pop into the toaster oven for dinner.
 With these freezer meals in place, I am hoping to avoid any extensive cooking until our new kitchen is done and I have actual appliances to work with.

 The freezer meal of choice in our household is what we call “Cassie’s Tots” – our friend Cassie made these chili tots as freezer meals for us after Laughton passed away and we have loved them ever since!
 We’ve adjusted Cassie’s recipe a bit (sorry, Cass, our household is an olive-free zone) – let me know in the comments below if you would like the recipe.
+UPDATE 9/15/18 – You can now find the chili tots freezer meal recipe in this blog post.

 In making freezer meals for two, knowing I would only have a toaster oven to bake with, I had to take into consideration a couple of things: